 - Director: Rakeysh Omprakash Mehra

-Every so often Bollywood produces a rare gem like Rang De Basanti, a film that breaks the mould by offering something more sophisticated than the standard musical melodrama.
+Every so often, Bollywood produces a rare gem like Rang De Basanti, a film that breaks the mold by offering something more sophisticated than the standard musical melodrama.
 Directed by Rakeysh Mehra and featuring Brit Alice Patten opposite Indian superstar Aamir Khan, it tells the story of an English filmmaker who travels to the sub-continent to make a documentary about the freedom fighters mentioned in her grandfather’s memoirs.
-An entertaining mix of romance, history and social commentary, this quality production takes Hindi cinema in a fresh direction.
+An entertaining mix of romance, history, and social commentary, this quality production takes Hindi Cinema in a new direction.

 - Cast: Sanjay Dutt, Arshad Warsi, Vidya Balan, Dilip Prabhavalkar

 - Director: Rajkumar Hirani